How I increased the user engagement of Chegg's AI chat by 4.67%

 11 weeks

-UX designer (Me), UX content designer, Product manager, ML and software engineers, Learning science designer
+UX designer (me), UX content designer, PM, ML and software engineers, Learning science designer

 Tools